pimoroni/unicorn-hat/examples/hat/README.md

     sudo python clock.py

-The example in this hat folder are only workin on the Unicorn HAT and have not been adapted for the pHAT geometry.
-Feel free to give it a try and move them down to the examples folder if you are successfull.
+The examples in this folder are intended for the Unicorn HAT and have not been designed for the pHAT geometry.
+Feel free to give it a try and move them up inside the main examples folder if you are successful making them work adequately with both boards.

 clock.py
 --------